mzmine/mzmine_documentation/docs/getting_started.md

 2. MZmine 2 projects cannot be imported due to changes in the data structure.
 3. MZmine 2 batch files cannot be imported due to parameter optimizations.

-You can familiarize with the new GUI here: [Main window overview](Main-window-overview.md)
+You can get familiar with the new GUI here: [Main window overview](Main-window-overview.md)

 A quick insight to data processing workflows can be found
 here: [LC-MS workflow](workflows/lcmsworkflow/lcms-workflow.md)